Here are all my music reviews for 2001. Most of them are for records originally released in 2001.

 I believe it was recorded in 1994 and you can really tell.

 Not ranked: The Best of Morissey (5/10)

-- Full Disclosure Part I: I call myself a music snob yet I somehow don’t know the Smiths.
-I can’t really explain why except that a million other bands found their way on to my ‘must hear’ list first.
+Full Disclosure Part I: I call myself a music snob yet I somehow don’t know the Smiths.
+[Editor’s note: this was written in 2011.]
+I can’t really explain why except that a million other bands found their way on to my must hear list first.
 So my exposure to Morrissey is unfortunately post-Smiths.